We serve immigration clients nationwide. Contact Us to schedule a consultation with one of our lawyers today.

 The second category details the dates for filing family-sponsored visa applications.
 This chart reflects the dates and the timeframes that justify filing for an application.
 For example, if a person is in the United States and files for an adjustment of status, their case is one where the visa is only available for someone who filed June 1, 1997.
 However, the same person from Mexico could file and start their process even if their priority date says July 15, 1998 or earlier.

-Things to Know Regarding a Visa Bulletin
+Things to Know Regarding Visa Availability for Oak Brook Family Preference Visa

-If you are in the process of applying for a family preference visa in Oak Brook and would like to understand more about Visa Bulletins, consider reaching out to a compassionate and knowledgeable attorney.
+If you are in the process of applying for a family preference visa and would like to understand more about Visa Bulletins, consider reaching out to a compassionate and knowledgeable attorney.
 By speaking with a lawyer, you could better understand how to check up on visa availability and bolster your chances of successfully obtaining a green card.
 For more information, reach out today.

 Lead Counsel Rated